 - Heart problems (e.g. cardiac abnormalities, sudden cardiac arrest)

-Psychological treatment has been clinically proven to reduce the severity, impact and duration of Anorexia Nervosa.
-The long-term aims of psychological treatment for Anorexia Nervosa are to reduce risk and to encourage weight gain, normal eating and exercise behaviours, with full psychological and physical recovery as the ultimate goal.
+Psychological treatment has been clinically proven to reduce the severity, impact and duration of AN.
+The long-term aims of psychological treatment for AN are to reduce risk and to encourage weight gain, normal eating and exercise behaviours, with full psychological and physical recovery as the ultimate goal.

-Ideally, the treatment of people with Anorexia Nervosa are managed on an outpatient basis, with psychological treatment and physical monitoring provided by healthcare professionals, who will possess specialised knowledge in eating disorders.
+Ideally, the treatment of people with AN are managed on an outpatient basis, with psychological treatment and physical monitoring provided by healthcare professionals, who will possess specialised knowledge in eating disorders.